sinatra/sinatra/README.pirate.md

 ```
 ### Install Globally

-You can build the gem on your own:
+Ye can build the gem on your own:

 ```ruby
     git clone git://github.com/sinatra/sinatra.git